sadhana1002/PredictingSalaryClass-Classification/README.md

 ## Scope of this notebook

 In this notebook, various classification algorithms are fed the training data (part of entire set) and the scores are compared.
+Just as a learning mechanism & to confirm how different algorithms work with adults dataset

 ```python